oddbird/oddsite/content/index.rst

   Pythonista_,
   and Django_ core developer.
-  When he’s not chasing a more elegant algorithm, he chases frisbees, hockey pucks, and a five-year-old son.
+  When he’s not chasing a more elegant algorithm, he chases frisbees, hockey pucks, and a six-year-old son.

   |Eric|
   is a `multimedia artist`_